18. October 2017

 New construction of the Feuerstein Arena

-Not named after the Flintstones family (“Feuerstein” means “Flintstone”, but after the local herbal bitter, the Feuerstein Arena, a new multifunctional arena in the Schierke district of the town of Wernigerode in Saxony-Anhalt, has been under construction since May 2016;
+Not named after the Flintstones family, but after the local herbal bitter, the Feuerstein Arena, a new multifunctional arena in the Schierke district of the town of Wernigerode in Saxony-Anhalt, has been under construction since May 2016.>

 There had been an ice rink on this site since 1911, where a natural ice stadium was later built for the first GDR winter sports championships in 1950.

-At the beginning of 2013, a Europe-wide architectural competition was organised for the reactivation and redesign of the listed ice rink.
+At the beginning of 2013, a Europe-wide architectural competition was announced for the reactivation and redesign of the listed ice stadium.

 The new arena is scheduled to open in December 2017.